Afternoons with Mary: “On my Mind and In My Spirit”

 September, 1966, a race riot rocks the streets of Atlanta’s Summerville neighborhood.
 Here, a young mother clutches her young son, rescued by a white police officer from her tear-gassed home.
 Layer upon complex layer of anguished love.

-On a recent night of summer boredom, I flipped through the movie channels offered by my cable subscription and came across The Help.
+On a long flight home that summer of 2016, I flipped through Delta’s offerings and came across The Help.
 I’d seen it before, and on both occasions found it more moving, more true-to-life than I expected (I boycotted the book, perhaps unfairly, having heard it was sappy and overdone).
 What I’d forgotten was the uncomfortable blend of warm recognition and biting shame the film dredged up in me.
 In some ways, I am Mae Mobley Leefolt, the little white girl loved and cared for by Aibileen Clark, the Black woman the Leefolts referred to as their maid.
 Mae Mobley was born, fictionally speaking, in August, 1960, in Jackson, Mississippi.
 I was born in July, 1960, in Atlanta.
 Mae Mobley had Aibileen.
 I had Mary Darian, the young woman who worked at our house not every day but often enough I thought of her as family.
-When in the final scene Mae Mobley calls out to Aibileen, “You’re my real mother!” (yep, pretty sappy), my heart leaps in spite of itself.
+When in the final scene Mae Mobley calls out to Aibileen, “You’re my real mother!” (yep, pretty sappy), my heart leapt in spite of itself.
 Though my mother wasn’t negligent like Mae Mobley’s, Mary was sort of her co-mother, an energetic, funny, hands-on, more hip role model than Mom, forty-one when I came along, was capable of being.

 And Mary was Black.
 And far too smart, too gifted, for her position.
 She had small children of her own someone else cared for while she raised us, no doubt earning less than she deserved.
 Yet she changed my diapers and sang me to sleep.
 She picked me up from school and brought my dog along to greet me.
 She fried a chicken for us on Friday afternoons.
 Later, she wrote me at camp when I was homesick, sharing details about what my brothers were up to (“Tommy and I cleaned out his closet.
 He hates making decisions”), complimenting my mother’s sewing projects or cracking a little joke, usually at her own expense.
 Sometimes she signed off, tongue-in-cheek, “The Maid.”
 My favorite letter (from Mom’s Attic, of course) is written on two sheets of construction paper torn crookedly across the top and quadri-folded to fit the envelope.
 After dating the letter, Mary wrote “cheap paper” in parentheses and a few lines later elaborated: “This paper is slightly uneven–like the writer.”